As stock slides, treadmill accidents pit Peloton against safety regulators

 Foley’s letter did not mention the federal safety inquiry.
 And the CPSC did not know the letter was coming.

-The next day, the agency asked for a complete list of incidents and contact information for the victim’s families.
+The next day, the agency asked for a complete list of incidents and contact information for families.

-Ten days later, on March 29, Peloton handed over all of the information except for the family involved in the fatal incident.
+Ten days later, on March 29, Peloton handed over all of the information except for information on the family involved in the fatal incident.
 Peloton also did not name the family’s attorney, who also asked not to be named.

-After attempting to convince Peloton to share the information voluntarily, the CPSC’s four commissioners voted April 12 to subpoena the information from Peloton, giving the company 24 hours to comply.
+After attempting to persuade Peloton to share the information voluntarily, the CPSC’s four commissioners voted April 12 to subpoena the information from Peloton, giving the company 24 hours to comply.
 Peloton did.

 Days later, the CPSC issued its safety warning.

-Foley, in his letter on Sunday, framed Peloton’s withholding of information as a privacy issue.
+Foley, in his letter Sunday, framed Peloton’s withholding of information as a privacy issue.
 He said the family asked the company not to give the information to the CPSC.

-“Government agencies shouldn’t have unfettered access to consumers’ private information,” Foley wrote, “and I am proud that we took a stand to protect these (customers) privacy.”
+“Government agencies shouldn’t have unfettered access to consumers’ private information,” Foley wrote, “and I am proud that we took a stand to protect these [customers’] privacy.”

-But, Cowles said, Peloton’s actions raised doubts about the company’s focus on safety.
-She pointed to Foley’s claim in his letter that, “The Tread+ is safe when our warnings and safety instructions are followed.”
+Cowles said Peloton’s actions raised doubts about the company’s focus on safety.
+She pointed to Foley’s claim in his letter that the Tread+ “is safe when our warnings and safety instructions are followed.”

-That sounded to her like Peloton was deflecting blame.
-Cowles compared it to how car companies once responded to a series of accidents involving children killed by vehicles backing out of driveways.
+That sounded to her like Peloton was deflecting blame, she said.
+Cowles compared it to how car companies once responded to accidents involving children killed by vehicles backing out of driveways.

 “You could say, ‘You shouldn’t have your kids in the driveway.’
 And that is what people said for years,” Cowles said.
 “But now we have backup cameras.”